7 Questions We Get Asked All the Time About Steel Roofs

 By far though, the one we hear almost every day is:

-Hy-Grade’s warranty covers sustained winds that approach hurricane strength.
-The way Hy-Grade’s shakes are attached to the wood strapping system creates downward forces that resist lifting.
-The large upper center window on the yellow house was blown out by extreme winds caused by wind shear directly off of Lake Huron.
+The way Hy-Grade’s shakes are attached to the wood roof strapping system creates downward pressure that resists lifting.
+The large upper centre window on the yellow house (covered in white wood, shown below) was blown out by extreme winds directly off Lake Huron.
 Despite these winds, not a single Hy-Grade steel shake was lifted!
-Even more, Hy-Grade warrants its roofs to 120 km/h sustained winds; which are just under Category 1 hurricane force sustained winds.
+The Hy-Grade Steel Roof warranty covers damage from sustained winds up to 120 km/h; just under Category 1 hurricane force, a level recorded only once in Ontario’s history.

-According to a study by the U.S. Department of Energy: Buildings Technology Program, conducted at the Oak Ridge National Laboratory in Tennessee; Hy-Grade’s use of double wood strapping system creates “Above Sheathing Ventilation” (ASV), and it can save up to 30% on your annual energy bills!
+Hy-Grade uses double roof strapping which creates something called “Above Sheathing Ventilation” (ASV).
+According to a study by the U.S. Department of Energy: Buildings Technology Program, conducted at the Oak Ridge National Laboratory in Tennessee, ASV can save you up to 30% on your annual energy bills.
+This is because the 2 to 3″ gap created by the roof strapping allows for ventilation, which in turn helps regulate the temperature in your attic.
+Customers often tell us their attic was cooler in summer after their Hy-Grade Steel Roof installation.
 Even Hy-Grade’s black coloured shakes afford as much seasonal cooling load as so called “cool colour” metal attached directly to the roof deck even through a membrane.
 Moreover, any company that claims their roof is Energy Star rated in Canada is mistaken at best, and completely deceptive at worst as no roofs in Canada are eligible for Energy Star.

 This couldn’t be further from the truth.
 For those of you who have purchased asphalt roofs before, you know how their useful lives have grown shorter: Your first asphalt roof might have lasted 40+ years.
 We strap over shingled roofs as few as 5 years old on a routine basis, much to the dismay of the owners who thought they bought a “30-year” shingle.
 Click here to learn more about this.